yaprigal/ServerlessFaceDetection/README.md

    Create Event Subscription for RedactorProcessing Uncheck 'Subscribe to all event types', add Event Type 'redactor', select Web Hook as Endpoint Type, put as endpoint the URL of
-   RedactorProcessing function, give it a name as click on Create.
+   RedactorProcessing function, give it a name as click on Create.h

    Create Event Subscription for RedactorProcessing Uncheck 'Subscribe to all event types', add Event Type 'copy', select Web Hook as Endpoint Type, put as endpoint the URL of